vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 There are some who hold that, in the former part of the _Dvaya_, the word _Śrīmat_ is an Upalakṣaṇa[^66] ( an accidental sign by which the thing is distinguished and not a permanent attribute (or vi_śeṣa_ṇa)), whereas in the latter part, the same word means a permanent attribute of Nārāyaṇa .
 (If this were true, it would follow that the words 'I seek as my refuge' _śaraṇam prapadye_ would apply only to Nārāyaṇa  and not to Śrī or Lakṣmī  who, in that part, according to them, is not meant to be taken as an inseparable attribute but as only an accidental mark to distinguish Nārāyaṇa , Since in the latter part, Srīmat is, according to them, an inseparable attribute (vi_śeṣa_na), it would follow that the dative and the namah would apply to the attribute and the substantive, viz.
 Srī and _Bhagavān_.
 (It would then mean that Lakṣmī  is not to be sought as the _upāya_ but that adoration and service are due to her as well as to her spouse, Nārāyaṇa  ).

+[^66]:
+In "That is Devadatta's field where the crane was sitting before", the crane is an Upalakṣaṇa or accidental feature to identify the field with.
+It is not a permanent attribute or vi_śeṣa_ṇa of the field.

 In this (wrong) view, when the same word _Śrīmat_ is found in both the parts (of _Dvaya_) and when there is no objection to interpreting it in the same way, in both the places, the adoption of an interpretation which is at variance with the well-known view of the ancient _ācārya_s and with the tradition connected with Nammalvar, the chief of all prapannas and which would give two different interpretations to the same word in the same sentence has no justification.
 For in the following _śloka_  it is said :- "O Lakṣmī , with a face delightful like the moon!
 When (we) try to study Thee as distinct from _Bhagavān_, (we feel) that His _svarūpa_ or essential nature and His being the Ruler over all are the consequence of the greatness, which is His, by His being ever with Thee.
 Thou art, therefore, the part (or attribute) by which _Bhagavān_ is understood as being of such and such a character.
 Since Thou and _Bhagavān_ are thus (inseparably) united, the Veda does not speak of Thee separately".